Join the lab!

 Graduate students

 Thank you for your interest in the Rangeland Ecology and Restoration Lab in the Department of Animal and Range Sciences at New Mexico State University.
-I am seeking students at the MS and PhD level interested in trait-based, community, and restoration ecology to start in fall 2025.
-Students will have opportunities to conduct experiments in lab, greenhouse, and field settings.
-Students will be encouraged to develop their own research questions related to projects throughout their graduate studies.
+I am recruiting several students at the MS or PhD level to begin in summer or fall 2026 to conduct research related to the following projects:

 Undergraduate students